- Category: Pesticides

 How an Out-of-State Pesticide Applicator Can Become Licensed in Utah

-- License Application for Commercial and Non-Commercial Pesticide Applicators.
+- Complete the Application for Commercial / Non-Commercial Pesticide Applicators.

-3. Supply a copy of current State, DOD, or BLM pesticide license.
+- Supply a copy of current State, DOD, or BLM pesticide license (front and back on both).

-4. Supply a legible copy of government-issued photo identification.
+- Supply a legible copy of government-issued photo identification (front and back on both).

 - That the applicator tested in that state.